 Why does the Case Study 54 hearing appear to be only one day long?
 This may appear at first glance to be a surprise.
 How can a single day of testimony possibly be enough to cover the vast and complex issue of Watchtower’s child abuse scandal?

 Well, remember that Case Study 54 isn’t a fact finding mission.
 That was Case Study 29.
-The Commission spent days digging and interviewing, and ultimately issued a detailed report on every aspect of Watchtower’s failure.
+The Commission spent days digging and interviewing, and Hello guest!
+Please register or sign in (it's free) to view the hidden content. .
 As far as the Commission is concerned, the facts are in.
 There is no further debate.
 Case Study 54 is tasked purely with a quick review of those facts and then with publicly asking Watchtower what is has done to address the damning failures identified in Case Study 29.